tzfiona/tzfiona/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Fiona, and welcome to my Github!
-I'm currently a 🖥️Computer Science & Linguistics student at 🏫UCLA passionate about using technology and creativity to whirl up a fresh batch of  solutions!
+I'm currently a 🖥️Computer Science & Linguistics student at 🏫UCLA passionate about using technology and creativity to whirl up a fresh batch of  ideas!

 🔎 Interested in AI, HCI, Computational Linguistics
 🔭 Currently working on Extracting Structured Information Using Large Language Models and an Object Detection Application